-With a simple idea in mind to drive behavior change even without donor funds, the first tool was termed as the "Self-measurement of Change Tools” developed with the assistance of the Asian Development Bank through the Constellation for Life Competence (formerly AIDS Competence) based in Thailand.
-It was presented at the 5th Sexual and Reproductive Health and Rights Conference in Beijing China in 2009 and was selected as one of the Official Global Village Activity for the XIX International AIDS Conference (AIDS 2012) held in Washington DC at the Walter E. Washington Convention Center in Washington, D.C. from July 22 – 27, 2012.
+In 2007, pioneered by the Iloilo Chapter of organization, a tool was developed dubbed as “Self Measurement of Change” with a simple idea in mind aimed at driving behavior change even after every project's term and the first tool was dedicated to street youth afflicted with prostitution and drugs.
+The tools later was developed with the assistance of ADB through the Constellation for Life Competence (formerly AIDS Competence) based in Thailand and was renamed the River of Life Tools.
+The River of Life Tools was presented at the 5th Sexual and Reproductive Health and Rights Conference in Beijing China in 2009 and was selected as one of the Official Global Village Activity during the 19th International AIDS Conference in Washington DC at the Walter E. Washington Convention Center in Washington, D.C. from July 22 – 27, 2012.